-(1) Represents awards of restricted shares that were granted on (i) February 22, 2018, all of which vest ratably on each of the first 16 quarterly anniversaries of the date of grant; (ii) February 13, 2019, and February 28, 2020, which vest ratably on each of the first four anniversaries of the grant date; and (iii) May 4, 2021, which vest ratably on each of the first three anniversaries of the grant date; and Mr. Mahoney, also includes a retention award of restricted shares, which vests on the first three anniversaries of the grant date as follows: 10% after one year, 25% after two years and 65% after three years.

-(2) Value based on \$13.93 per share, which was the closing price of our common shares on the NYSE on December 31, 2021.

-(3) Represents the grant of a threshold number of performance units that may be settled in restricted shares or common shares, as applicable, if the Company achieves certain performance over a three-year performance period.
+- (1) Represents awards of restricted shares that were granted on (i) February 13, 2019, and February 28, 2020, which vest ratably on each of the first four anniversaries of the grant date; and (ii) May 4, 2021, and February 17, 2022, which vest ratably on each of the first three anniversaries of the grant date.
+In addition, for Ms. Hale, Mr. Mahoney and Mr. Bardenett, also includes a retention award of restricted shares, which vests on the first three anniversaries of the grant date as follows: 10% after one year, 25% after the second year and 65% after the third year. - (2) Value based on \$10.59 per share, which was the closing price of our common shares on the NYSE on December 30, 2022. - (3) Represents the target number of performance units that may be settled in restricted shares or common shares, as applicable, assuming the Company achieves certain performance metrics over a three-year performance period.
 The performance units awarded in 2019 vest over a four-year period, including a three-year performance-based vesting period ending on February 13, 2022, plus an additional one-year time-based vesting period ending on February 13, 2023.
-The performance units awarded in 2020 vest over a four year period, including a three year performance-based vesting period ending on February 28, 2023, plus an additional one-year time based vesting period ending on February 28, 2024.
-The performance units awarded in 2021 vest over a three year period, with a three year performance period ending on February 15, 2024.
-See "Compensation Discussion and Analysis-Components of Executive Officer Compensation-Equity Awards-2021 Multi-Year Performance Equity Awards."
+The performance units awarded in 2020 vest over a four-year period, including a three-year performance-based vesting period ending on February 28, 2023, plus an additional one-year time-based vesting period ending on February 28, 2024.
+The performance units awarded in 2021 vest over a three-year period, with a three-year performance period ending on February 15, 2024.
+The performance units awarded in 2022 vest over a three year performance period, with the three-year period ending on February 17, 2025.
+See "Compensation Discussion and Analysis-Components of Executive Officer Compensation-2022 Multi-Year Performance Equity Awards".

-Vested Share Awards in 2021
+Vested Share Awards in 2022

-The following table sets forth the number and value of restricted common shares that vested during 2021 for each of our NEOs.
+The following table sets forth the number and value of restricted common shares that vested during 2022 for each of our NEOs.

-Name and Position Number of Common Shares Acquired on Vesting (1) (#) Value Realized on Vesting (2) (\$) Robert L. Johnson Executive Chairman 33,930 \$ 508,559 Leslie D. Hale President and Chief Executive Officer 92,747 \$1,401,410 Sean M. Mahoney Executive Vice President and Chief Financial Officer 60,751 \$ 889,229
+Name and Position Number of Common Shares Acquired on Vesting (1) (#) Value Realized on Vesting (2) (\$) Robert L. Johnson Executive Chairman 51,199 \$ 706,728 Leslie D. Hale President and Chief Executive Officer 210,836 \$2,898,149 Sean M. Mahoney Executive Vice President and Chief Financial Officer 54,042 \$ 735,616 Thomas Bardenett Executive Vice President And Chief Operating Officer 38,280 \$ 527,780